Healthy Homes Assessment Roys Hill

 Roys Hill Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement for all Roys Hill and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is required throughout Roys Hill and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that prove conformance with any Healthy Homes Standards that apply or will be applicable during the tenure of your rental home.
+• Landlords and property managers must keep records to demonstrate compliance with all Healthy Homes Standard that apply or will apply during the tenure of your rental home.

-• Private landlords and property managers must make sure their rental properties comply according to Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.
+• Private landlords and property managers have to make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenant.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All boarder households (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must adhere to the Healthy Homes Standard regardless of the time the tenancy began.

-• All households rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Beginning 1 July 2024